 Shortly after China’s new trademark law takes effect, 8,500 attendees from over 140 countries from around the world will gather in Hong Kong for the International Trademark Association’s (INTA) annual conference May 10 – 14.
-As the INTA conference website outlines: “The International Trademark Association (INTA) is a global association of trademark owners and professionals dedicated to supporting trademarks and related intellectual property in order to protect consumers and to promote fair and effective commerce.
+As the INTA conference website outlines: “The International Trademark Association (INTA) is a global association of trademark owners and professionals.
+It is dedicated to supporting trademarks and related intellectual property to protect consumers and to promote fair and effective commerce.

-The [INTA Hong Kong] program will feature a special Focus on Asia track – eight sessions focused on hot topics and substantive case law updates in Asia, preparing [delegates] to do business in the region and beyond.”
+The [INTA Hong Kong] program will feature a special Focus on Asia track.
+Eight sessions focus on hot topics and substantive case law updates in Asia, preparing [delegates] to do business in the region and beyond.”

 I recently spoke with Toe Su Aung, the 2013 President of the Association and Chair of its Board of Directors, about the status of Trademarks in Asia.
 Aung is General Counsel, Anti-Illicit Trade at BATMark Limited, a subsidiary of British American Tobacco, based in London, where she was previously Head of Intellectual Property.